 I’d prefer to consider your work only when a draft is complete rather than reading work-in-progress (since rereading with clarity is complicated).
 Ideally I’d like to see the first three chapters, and a page-long synopsis giving me the full arc of the book in the first instance.
 Please tell me why you think we would be a good match for each other, too.

 I don't represent YA or children’s books, and I’m probably not the right person for submissions of Sci Fi or Sagas (though I’m prepared to be surprised).

 I worked at Curtis Brown before joining United Agents in 2016.
 Before books, I was a research scientist designing and synthesising novel drugs (white coat and everything), and science books remain a particular passion of mine.
 I am particularly interested in smart and engaging popular science, as well as literary and commercial fiction.
 I do not represent authors for children's and YA literature.
-My list includes Marieke Bigg, Ioan Marc Jones, Sarah Burton, Jem Poster and Johanna Lukate.
+My list includes Marieke Bigg, Sarah Burton, Hugo Greenhalgh, Ioan Marc Jones, Johanna Lukate, David Miles and Jem Poster.

 To submit to either Sarah Ballard or Eli Keren, please follow our submission guidelines, which can be found here.